 However, while the picture has improved for some mill communities, it has not lessened the industry’s struggles to a significant extent.

 Wood Connections is our new information bulletin!
-In an effort to better share the latest industry news, along with views of our staff both here and offshore, we will be sending out this bulletin every two weeks.
+In an effort to better share the latest industry news, along with views of our staff both here and offshore, we will be sending out this bulletin regularly.

 January 2017: BIA Hawaii, Honolulu, USA